Ifeanyi55/StoryMaker/README.md

 Thanks to the [reticulate](https://rstudio.github.io/reticulate/) R package, which provides the interface between R and Python, you can install and load Python modules in your R environment and use them in your R projects.

-Here is an example of how to install, import, and use the Gradio Python client to call the API of an image classification Python Gradio application in R.
+Here is an example of how to install, import, and use the Gradio Python client to call the API of an image classification Python Gradio application ([What AM I](https://what-am-i.netlify.app/)) in R.

 ```
 library(reticulate)